Big Meal Doesn't Have To Equal Big Mess

 Toss any trash or containers you won’t reuse into the garbage.

 Make a sink of hot, soapy water.
 Drop in mixing bowls, utensils and the like as you finish with them.
-They’ll be ready to load in the dishwasher when you are ready to do it.
+They will be ready to load in the dishwasher when you are ready to do it.

 Put away any leftover dip or appetizers you had out for snacking.